What is the response to the COVID-19?

 What criteria is used for acceptance into the MBA?

 Our goal is to admit academically and professionally strong applicants who show the greatest potential for successfully completing the program and succeeding in a leadership capacity.
 We look for applicants whose backgrounds will contribute to the academic excellence and the demographic, educational and experiential diversity of each class.
 Because our goal is to prepare or enhance business leaders of the future, our review includes all aspects of an applicant's background.
-Academic qualifications will include undergraduate major, institutions, GPA, and GMAT/GRE scores (if required).
-Another part of our evaluation involves a review of your personal statement, work experience, letter of recommendation, writing skills as well as extracurricular, community and professional activities.
-From this review, the MBA Admissions Committee will determine a candidate's leadership experience and potential, along with overall motivation to succeed in a graduate program and beyond.
+Academic qualifications will include undergraduate major(s), institution(s) attendee, cumulative GPA and GMAT/GRE scores (if required).
+Another part of our evaluation involves a review of your personal statement, work experience, letter of recommendation, quantitative skills as well as extracurricular, community and professional activities.
+From this review, the MBA Admissions Committee will determine a candidate's overall ability to be successful while enrolled in the program and beyond.

 What are the admissions requirements for the MBA?